| Mewgenics | |||

 Experience Feline Squad Tactics in Boon County

 Players begin each adventure by selecting up to four of their precious cats and assigning each of them a class.
-No class can be used twice in the same party, so strategic pairing of favorable cat traits, stats, and class identity is part of a good composition.
+No class can be used twice in the same party, at least at the start, so strategic pairing of favorable cat traits, stats, and class identity is paramount to a good team composition.
 Once their party is set, players can head out with their cats and have them duke it out across various urban settings, such as the Alleyway, the Sewers, and the Caves.

 Mewgenics operates on a node-based map progression system with branching paths similar to Slay the Spire’s, though notably not to the same degree of deviations from the starting path.
 Depending on the nature of the node they land on, players can encounter random events that require their cats to pass a D&D-esque skill check, free equipment, shops, or, most interestingly, combat scenarios.